PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 ```

-## Operating mode
+## Operating modes
 Depending on system capabilities, `pirogue-admin` has configured automatically
 the PiRogue in the adequate mode.

 Here are the different modes:
-* VPN mode : when only one network interface is available on the system
+* **Wireguard mode**: when only one network interface is available on the system
-* Appliance mode : when two different network interfaces are available on the system
+* **Appliance mode**: when two different network interfaces are available on the system
-* Access Point mode : when two different network interfaces are available, one of which has WiFi capabilities
+* **Access-point mode**: when two different network interfaces are available, one of which has WiFi capabilities

 ```kroki {type=PlantUML}